Joyful Noise (film): Box office

-Critical reaction
+Critical response

+The film received mixed reviews from critics, with praise going toward its songs and acting but criticized for its screenplay and tone.
 On Rotten Tomatoes the film has an approval rating of 32% based on 129 reviews, with an average rating of 4.70/10.
 The website's critical consensus reads, "Joyful Noises musical numbers are solidly entertaining, and it benefits from Queen Latifah and Dolly Parton's sizable chemistry; unfortunately, they aren't enough to make up for the rest of the film."
 On Metacritic, the film has a score of 44 out of 100, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times described the film as "an ungainly assembly of parts that don't fit, and the strange thing is that it makes no particular effort to please its target audience, which would seem to be lovers of gospel choirs."
 Christy Lemire of The Boston Globe felt that "if some incarnation of Glee were to be developed for the Christian Broadcasting Network, it would probably look a lot like Joyful Noise.
 Peter Debruge of Variety claims that "despite the sheer volume of music on offer, very little of it feels authentic – or especially inspiring."
 Todd McCarthy of The Hollywood Reporter felt that everyone in the film "is so fundamentally decent and goody-goody that no real tension or unresolvable conflicts ever surface."
+Stephen Holden of The New York Times called the film "a suspense-free singing competition drama; a down-home, just-folks bucket of cornpone," criticizing its predictability and for its lack of depth in the film's romantic and dramatic elements.

 Some critics found positive things to say about the film.
 Richard Corliss of Time magazine stated that "the critic in me can authoritatively declare that the film is crap.
 The fan in me sent his shirt to the dry cleaners for tear removal."
 Owen Gleiberman of Entertainment Weekly felt that "the movie's musical numbers are catchy and rollicking and, in their bright sunshiny way, rather soulful."
 Rex Reed of The New York Observer stated, "Don't expect high art, and you will leave Joyful Noise smiling to the beat."
+In a 2021 retrospective review, Rebecca Nicholson of The Guardian called it "heartwarming and uplifting" despite the film's cheesiness.

+Accolades

 The film won the 2012 Inspirational Country Music Awards' Faith, Family, & Country Movie of the Year.

-Box office

-The movie did manage to recoup, grossing $31.2 million against a $25 million production budget.
-It opened at #4 at the weekend box office, grossing $11.2 million on its opening weekend, and was screened in 2,735 theaters during its run.
+The film also received an nomination at the 60th Motion Picture Sound Editors Golden Reel Awards for "Best Sound Editing - Music in a Musical".